-The triangle can be hell if you get caught in it.
-Just because it’s such a fundamental part of Brazilian Jiu-Jitsu it’s rather worthwhile to invest into defending and escaping it.
+Just because the triangle choke is such a fundamental part of Brazilian Jiu-Jitsu it’s rather worthwhile to invest in triangle choke escape options.
 You’ve probably covered the basic preemptive defense of not letting your arm and neck get stuck between your partner’s or opponent’s legs.